 A bronchoscopy is a test to look at the inside of the breathing tubes (airways) in your lungs.
 Your doctor can see any areas that look abnormal and take samples (biopsies) to test.

 Your doctor puts a narrow, flexible tube called a bronchoscope down your windpipe (trachea) and into your airways.
 The tube has a light at the tip and an eye piece so they can see the lining of the airways.

 You normally have this as an outpatient or day case procedure in the endoscopy unit.

-Check your appointment letter to see how to prepare for your bronchoscopy.
+Check your appointment letter to see how to prepare.

-You sign a consent form beforehand.
+You sign a consent form before the test.
 This is a good time to make sure you ask the doctor any questions you have.

 Take your usual medicines as normal unless your doctor tells you otherwise.
-If you take warfarin to thin your blood, you need to stop this before your bronchoscopy.
-Your doctor will tell you when to stop it.
+If you take medicines to thin your blood, you need to stop them before your bronchoscopy.
+Your doctor tells you when to stop.

 Having the bronchoscopy

 Your doctor puts the bronchoscope into your mouth and down your airway.
-This is a bit uncomfortable but it doesn't last long.
+This is uncomfortable but doesn't last long.
 You can breathe normally.